-I've been in marketing and communications for over 18 years, but I've been listening to dialogue, memorizing lyrics and poems, movie lines and advertising my entire life.
+I've been in marketing and communications for nearly 20 years, but I've been listening to dialogue, memorizing lyrics and poems, movie lines and advertising my entire life.
 I love all of it - even the stuff I'm not a fan of, if you know what I mean.
 Storytelling is a central part of my daily happiness.

 My grandparents were AMAZING chats and listening to them - and to everyone around me - is how I learned how to curate the great stories from those anecdotes that conveyed, "I'm basically just waiting for the waiter to bring the bread."

 I've worked in nearly every aspect of marketing and advertising - from researching an industry to tracking a project's ROI.
 Most of my work focuses on developing a brand and messaging to targets with strong storytelling.
 I also build sleek (and successful) websites, create promotional campaigns, buy traditional media, deploy relevant content to social media, plan events, write press releases and blogs, help raise money and over-encourage my clients.

 It's the writing and branding that I love most, because that's where all of the storytelling happens.
 I can find the audience for your product, service, cause or project, create the right message, send it through the right channels and see your business grow and succeed.